Visual Stress Assessment at Parkhurst and Co.

 Support for reading discomfort and visual fatigue

 Visual stress can cause discomfort, difficulty reading and problems with concentration, particularly during tasks involving dense text or prolonged near work.
-At Parkhurst & Co., we offer Visual Stress Assessments to determine whether tinted spectacle lenses may help reduce these symptoms.
+Some people describe words appearing to move, blur, shimmer or become uncomfortable when reading.

 👁️ What’s Included in a Visual Stress Assessment